It4innovations/hyperqueue/README.md

   access to it file may submit jobs and connect workers.
 Users without access to the secret file will only see that the service is running.

-* **What is the difference between HQ and Snakemake?**

-  In cluster mode, Snakemake submits each Snakemake job as one job into SLURM/PBS.
-If your jobs are too small, you will have to manually aggregate them to avoid exhausting SLURM/PBS resources.
-Manual job aggregation is often quite arduous and since the aggregation is static, it might also waste resources because of poor load balancing.

-  In the case of HQ, you do not have to aggregate jobs.
-You can submit millions of small jobs to HQ and it will take care of assigning them dynamically to individual SLURM/PBS jobs and workers.

 * **How many jobs may I submit into HQ?**

   Our preliminary benchmarks show that overhead of HQ is around 0.1 ms per task.